mrjohannchang/dotfiles/README.md

     2. `d` `s` `<existing>` - Delete `<existing>` surround
     3. `c` `s` `<existing>` `<desired>` - Change `<existing>` surround to `<desired>`
     4. `S` `<desired>` - Surround when in visual modes (surrounds full selection)
+11. vim-easy-align
+    Yank the line you'd like to align and then press `<Enter>`.
+    Read its [README](https://github.com/junegunn/vim-easy-align/blob/master/README.md) for more information.

 #### Neovim Plugins